 I now have a list of 3 air museums in California that have the real T-37 on display.
 I hope that in my travels, I am nearby and can see one in real life.
 If I am able, I hope to add a photo with me beside a T-37 and post it here.

 Had it not been for the Evergreen Air & Space Museum, I wouldn’t have even thought of those parts that I made 65 years ago.

 This article prompted a comment from our own Kurt Shrader, who is the one that does the vast majority of the scanning of documents for this site.
 I find it interesting to discover that people have experience aside from our BMW motorcycles.

-Interesting connection to the T-37.
+This is an interesting connection to the T-37.
 My Dad flew both the T-33 and T-37 in the USAF…he liked both aircraft, but I guess the T-33 was the faster and “sexier”…he has over 2500 hours in the T-33 and about 1600 in the T-37.
 I spent quite a bit of time in my engineering career working with the T-37 for the USAF.
-I installed flight data recorders at several USAF bases in the Texas and Mississippi.
+I installed flight data recorders at several USAF bases in Texas and Mississippi.
 They retired the T-37 maybe 10 years ago.

 There are many T-37s around the country on display, just about any USAF museum is likely to have one as a static display in front of USAF training bases.